RWS/Sdl-studio-powershell-toolkit/README.md

 ## Changes
 ### v3.0.0.0
-- Updated script to be compatible with newer versions (Studio 2021, Studio 2022 and Studio 2024 Beta)
+- Updated script to be compatible with newer versions (Studio 2021, Studio 2022 and Studio 2024)
 - Added the ToolkitInitializer Module to load all the modules in one function
 - Added help support for all the functions